First Home Owners

 I have listed here a small snapshot of the eligibility criteria.
 For more information on your situation specifically, I recommend you call the QLD Office of State Revenue directly on 1300 300 734 or read more here.

-My name is Victor Kalinowski and I’m a mortgage broker at Blackk Finance, with offices based in South Brisbane and Burleigh Heads.
+My name is Victor Kalinowski and I’m a mortgage broker at Blackk Finance, with offices based in West End (Brisbane) and Burleigh Heads (Gold Coast).
 We help people buy homes throughout Queensland.

 Please go ahead and book a free 15 minute call with me here if there is any way I can help you further.